ErinPeat/Paper/paper.md

 # Title
-Ageing of biomass during aerosols in Manchester
+The ages of biomass during aerosols in Manchester and London

 #Author
 Erin Peat